 from the previous iteration and their relevance judgments, but

-without querying Bing again.
-So the order of the words should
+without querying Google again.
+So the order of the words

-be determined based on the contents of the query results from
+should be determined based on the contents of the query

-the previous iteration.
-(For one thing, issuing extra queries
+results from the previous iteration.
+(For one thing, issuing

-would be unlikely to be helpful without new relevance
+extra queries would be unlikely to be helpful without new

-judgments, since you are likely to get very different query
+relevance judgments, since you are likely to get very

-results --for which you would not have judgments-- even with
+different query results --for which you would not have

 - If in the first iteration there are no relevant results

-is zero), then your program should simply terminate, just as
+then your program should simply terminate, just as the

 - If in the first iteration there are fewer than 10 results